Factbox - A look inside Apple's new iPhone 5S and 5C

 * The hardware design on the 5C appears more similar to the 5S than to the iPhone 5

-Information is from iFixit, a website offering parts and self-repair guides for Apple iPods and Macintosh computers.
-The company, which has conducted similar "tear downs" on other Apple products, posted step-by-step photos of the process on its website at: www.ifixit.com/Teardown/iPhone+5s+Teardown/17383/1?singlePage
+Information is from iFixit, a web site offering parts and self-repair guides for Apple iPods and Macintosh computers.
+The company, which has conducted similar "tear downs" on other Apple products, posted step-by-step photos of the process on its web site at: bit.ly/18FrQCj

 ZURICH The governing body of global athletics (IAAF) said on Monday it had suffered a cyber attack that it believes has compromised information about athletes' medical records.